bigskysoftware/htmx/www/content/essays/mvc.md

 those in my [Hypermedia Systems](https://hypermedia.systems/) book.

-Here you can see that the controller is very "thin": it simply looks up contacts via the `Contact` Model object, passing a `page` argument in.
+Here you can see that the controller is very "thin": it simply looks up contacts via the `Contact` Model object, passing a `page` argument in from the request.

+This is very typical: the Controllers job is to map an HTTP request into some domain logic, pulling HTTP-specific information out and turning it into data that the Model can understand, such as a page number.

-It then hands the paged collection of contacts on to the `index.html` template to render them to an HTML page to send back to the user.
+The controller then hands the paged collection of contacts on to the `index.html` template, to render them to an HTML page to send back to the user.

-The `Contact` Model, on the other hand may be relatively "fat" internally: it could have a bunch of domain logic internally that does a database lookup, pages the data somehow, maybe applies some transformations or business rules, etc.
+Now, the `Contact` Model, on the other hand, may be relatively "fat" internally: that `all()` method could have a bunch of domain logic internally that does a database lookup, pages the data somehow, maybe applies some transformations or business rules, etc.  And that would be fine, that logic is encapsulated within the Contact model and the Controller doesn't have to deal with it.

 ### Creating A JSON Data API Controller

-Now, if you have this relatively well-developed model that encapsulates your domain, you can create a _different_ API end point/Controller that does the same thing, but for JSON:
+So, if we have this relatively well-developed Contact model that encapsulates our domain, you can easly create a _different_ API end point/Controller that does something similar, but returns a JSON document rather than an HTML
+document:

 ```python
 @app.route("/api/v1/contacts")